 Brian Ewert has been passionate about public education since age 5 when he began kindergarten, and has been a life-long learner ever since.
-He has spent 29 years as a professional educator in a variety of roles.
-He is an advocate for public education and champion for all children; he believes that schools must have a relentless focus on learning... each and every day, without exception.
+He has spent 32 years as a professional educator in a variety of roles.
+He is an advocate for public education and champion for all children; he believes that schools must have a relentless focus on learning...each and every day, without exception.

 Following the retirement of Scott Murphy, the Littleton Board of Education selected Brian as their new superintendent, taking the helm July 1, 2015.
-In his free time, Brian enjoys fine dining, reading fiction, hiking, biking, and training for half marathons.
-Brian is the proud father of daughter Siera who is attending Peru State College in southeast Nebraska where she is working on a dual degree in Early Childhood and Special Education.
+In his free time, Brian enjoys fine dining, reading fiction, hiking, biking and training for half marathons.
+Brian is the proud father of daughter Siera who is attending Peru State College in southeast Nebraska where she will graduate with a bachelors degree in liberal arts in May of 2018.

 Dear LPS Constituents: